nunodsfernandes/work/scripts/miniazure.md

-Create files n the VM with the following:
+Create files on the VM with the following:

 ```
 $ vi minikube1.sh